Rocky on VirtualBox®¶

 Hardware virtualization is 100% necessary in order to install a 64 bit OS.
-If your configuration screen shows only 32-bit options, then you need to stop and fix this before continuing.
+If your configuration screen shows only 32-bit options, you must stop and fix this before continuing.

 Once you have VirtualBox® installed, the next step is to start it.
 With no images installed you will get a screen that looks something like this:

-First, we need to tell VirtualBox® what our OS is going to be:
+First, you need to tell VirtualBox® what your OS is going to be:

 - Click "New" (saw tooth icon).